mondeja/svg-path-segments/README.md

 - **d** (string) SVG path.

 Returns the segments of the SVG path.
-The result is an array of objects which contain next properties:
+The result is an array of objects, one per segment, which contain next properties:

 - **`start`** (*Integer*): Index of the first character of the segment.
 - **`end`** (*Integer*): Index of the first character after the segment.
 Note